msolo/cmdflag/README.md

 ```

 ## Other Shells
-zsh and fish are supported by the upstream completiong libraries, so this should work.
+zsh and fish are supported by the upstream completion libraries, so this should work.